arnavgautam/TreeHacks2015/HOLs/HOL-IntroSQLDatabase-VS2012/HOL.md

 SQL Database makes the power of Microsoft SQL Server available in a Cloud Hosted offering.
 Working with SQL Database should be a familiar experience for most developers because, for the most part, it supports the same tooling and development practices currently used for on premises SQL Server applications.

 This hands-on lab will walk through a series of simple use cases for SQL Database such as provisioning your account, creating, and using a database.
-You will create a simple Windows Azure application to allow you to manipulate the data in the Contact table of a database running in SQL Database.
+You will create a simple Microsoft Azure application to allow you to manipulate the data in the Contact table of a database running in SQL Database.

 <a name="Objectives"></a>
 ### Objectives ###